fildenisov/test-task-ticker-price/README.md

 ## Project layout

-Application consists of several component:
+Application consists of several components:
 - internal/app - an instance of an application
 - internal/rep - interface repository to separate application components
 - delivery/http - a web server that allows user to get aggregated index information